100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 ## Summary

-- We added signup actions and reducer.
+- We've added signup functions and reducer.
 - We set up CORS in the backend.
-- We added login actions and reducer.
+- We added login functions and reducer.
-- The authentication data (`token` and `user`) are saved in `localStorage`.
+- The authentication data (`token` and `user`) are saved in the `localStorage`.
 They can be loaded after website refresh or opening website in a new tab.

 ## localStorage vs cookies httpOnly